Bwindi Impenetrable National Park Gorilla Safari Uganda

-The park is very cold especially early in the morning and in the night, with temperatures dropping to as low as 7°C, and June & July are the coldest months in the year.
+Bwindi National Park can best be visited in the dry season when the trails are somewhat dry and passable, however, the park is very cold especially early in the morning and in the night, with temperatures dropping to as low as 7°C, and June & July are the coldest months in the year.

 March to May, and September to November are the wettest months so the terrain is more challenging.